Slicer/Slicer/Docs/user_guide/modules/volumes.md

   the user and provided to the software that imports the images.
 If the information is not entered correctly then the images may appear distorted and measurements on the images may provide incorrect results.
 - No standard way of indicating slice order: data may be easily get corrupted due to incorrectly ordered or missing frames.
-- Also consider the [Image Stacks](https://github.com/SlicerMorph/S_2020/blob/master/Day_1/ImageStacks/ImageStacks.md) provided by the [SlicerMorph](https://slicermorph.github.io/) extension to work with large sets of high resolution images.

 ## Panels and their use